gianvalen/csci-51.02-lab/Lab 6/Lab6_RamosSeseValencia/Lab6_RamosSeseValencia_readme.txt

 # Lab 6: Concurrent Processes created by Jade Ramos, Rafael Sese, and Gian Valencia

 ## Description
 This program creates a parent and child process using fork().
-The parent process continuously prints the current date and time every 10 seconds, while the child process launches the xclock program using execvp().
+The parent process continuously prints the current date and time every 10 seconds, while the child process launches the xclock program using execl().
 The code includes:
 - A function for displaying time
 - A child process that replaces itself with xclock
 - A parent process that prints a message every third iteration